ssanj/less-presentation/README.markdown

 Less
 ----

-Presentation for the Brisbane Wed Desin Meetup on the [Less](http://lesscss.org) stylesheeting language.
+Presentation for the Brisbane Wed Design Meetup on the [Less](http://lesscss.org) stylesheeting language.